Visiting Cyprus in Winter: 8 Fabulous Things to Do + Top Winter Travel Tips

 In general, January on this island is considered the rainiest and coldest month.
 If you want to travel to Cyprus in winter, it is better to do it in December or February when days are not so wet or when everything is already starting to bloom.

-Yet again, compared to the rest of Europe that experiences snowfalls, blizzards and frosts, January in Cyprus is still characterized as warm.
+Yet again, compared to the rest of Europe which experiences snowfalls, blizzards and frosts, January in Cyprus is still characterized as warm.
 But rains and winds can disrupt some plans for sure, so you need to be ready for that and be flexible.

 For me, as someone who experienced so many winters in Ukraine, it is difficult to say that January is actually a winter month.
 It reminds me very much of the October weather in Eastern Europe.
 I actually remember once visiting Vilnius in September when the weather was very similar to what I experienced later in the middle of January in Cyprus.